facebookresearch/vissl/docs/source/hydra_config.rst

 How to override a training component with config files
 ---------------------------------------------------------

-To replace one training component with an other, like replacing the training dataset, one can simply create a new yaml file for the dataset and use that during training.
+To replace one training component with another, like replacing the training dataset, one can simply create a new yaml file for the dataset and use that during training.

 For example: